-Fiscal decentralization is taking place in a mixed and limited way.
+State and region budgets are small and lack transparent allocation criteria: Fiscal decentralization is taking place in a mixed and limited way.
 There is a state/region budget that comprises the income and expenditures of those departments and state economic entities that are associated with the state and region government.
 The scope of this budget remains small-probably under five percent of public spending when both transfers and local revenues are included.
 This state/region budget is also not fully devolved, in the sense that control over budget composition and priorities is still limited and centralized.
 There is limited scope for the state/region to prioritize between sectors, and the budget is subject to central review in the Union Financial Commission.

-The current state/region budgeting system introduces a high degree of central discretion and control over the amounts that states/regions receive for their budgets, which themselves represent only a small portion of public spending.
 On the other hand, the development of more predictable, transparent, and rule-based intergovernmental fiscal institutions can go a long way towards strengthening fiscal autonomy.
 States and regions are already collecting significant revenues, but local tax policy and administration is still underdeveloped and there is room to support further improvements.